 Easy to make, healthy vegan cauliflower and potato curry with coconut milk.
 A dish that is full of comfort and flavor.

-This super easy cauliflower curry with potatoes and coconut milk is warm, comforting, full of veggies and flavor.
+This super easy cauliflower and potato curry with coconut milk is warm, comforting, full of veggies and flavor.

-The cauliflower makes it healthy and vitamin-packed, the potatoes make it comforting and filling, the coconut milk makes it creamy and utterly delightful and the spices make it aromatic, interesting and sooo delicious!
+The cauliflower makes it healthy and vitamin-packed, the potatoes make it comforting and filling, the coconut milk makes it creamy and utterly delightful, and the spices make it aromatic, interesting, and so delicious!

-I am crazy about curries, I love their flavors, the stew-like consistency, the fact that they are so versatile.
+I am crazy about curries; I love their flavors, the stew-like consistency, and the fact that they are so versatile.

 - One head of cauliflower, the exact size is not so important, mine weighed about 800 g/ 1.7 lbs, but I only weighed it for the blog.
 Otherwise, I would use a standard head of cauliflower, not too small and not too large.